patelsa54/INI8-LABS-PVT-LTD-Assignment/README.md

 3. Fill out the registration form and submit it.
 The data will be sent to the backend API.

 ##  API Endpoints
-POST /register: Create a new registration.
+POST /register: Create a new registration.<br>
-GET /registrations: Retrieve all registrations.
+GET /registrations: Retrieve all registrations.<br>
-GET /registration/:id: Retrieve a single registration by ID.
+GET /registration/:id: Retrieve a single registration by ID.<br>
-PUT /registration/:id: Update a registration by ID.
+PUT /registration/:id: Update a registration by ID.<br>
 DELETE /registration/:id: Delete a registration by ID.